Optimizing the crediting process for Blizzard game credits

 Wireframing

-After proposing the dashboard idea to stakeholders...
+After proposing dashboard concept to stakeholders...

-Dashboard Widget Iteration
+Dashboard Widget Iterations

-Assignment Progress
+Assignment Progress Widget

 1. Admin work patterns valued depth in detail.

-Creditee Counter
+Creditee Counter Widget

 With so many employees, it's challenging to track if anyone is missing or misplaced.
-This widget displays a headcount of credited individuals to track completion.
-I wanted an easy way to compare and contrast at a glance.

 2. Many colors did more harm than good.
 Admins voiced feeling overwhelmed.